-A nickel-silver collar is fitted as standard and we offer engraving at a small additional cost.
-All whips are offered with handmade leather thongs or a very durable nylon thongs handmade by Diana Rowson and are complete with a replaceable lash attached.
+When applying and setting the antler hook and collar I use traditional string thread and the latest high strength, structural bonding, two-part adhesives.
+A nickel-silver collar is fitted as standard and we offer collar engraving at a small additional cost.
+All whips are offered with handmade leather thongs or a nylon thong at an extra cost of £15.00.
+All whips come complete with a replaceable lash attached.